 If opening up an account will come as a hassle due to language barriers, fret not.
 Apparently, it is possible to set-up an appointment with a bank so that an English speaking employee can assist you with the process.
 Given that most banks offer online information in English, finding out which number to call shouldn’t be an issue.

 Step 2: Set up your e-wallet.

-Now that you’ve gotten your bank account set and loaded with money, you can start shopping with your phone through Alipay and WeChat.
+Now that you’ve gotten your bank account set and loaded with money, you can start shopping with your phone through WeChat and other e-wallets.
 Simply register your Chinese bank card in your e-wallet and Let the Shopping Begin!!!

 Step 3: Send money home?

 Once you’ve reached your spending limit and think it’s time to start saving and sending money home- consider signing up for Swapsy!
 We’ll be sure to get you the currency you need without the remittance fees.